sage-code/eve/manual/operators.md

 | Symbol | Description
 |--------|-----------------------------------------------
+|  is    | Check if element has a specified type
+|  in    | Check if element is member in collection
 |  not   | logic NOT (negation)
 |  and   | logic AND (intersection)
 |  or    | logic OR  (union)